nikheelindanoor/CineHub/README.md

 # CineHub
-A WebApp that recommends movie based on the search results.
+A WebApp that recommend movies based on the search results.